valesalmon/Labnotebook_Salmon/_posts/2024-05-09-PocID_COTS_RAPID_Plate008_009_extractions.md

 ## Quantification of gDNA
-Used Lane lab nanodrop and kit elution buffer as blank to quantify the first column of DNA on each plate.
+Used Lane lab nanodrop and kit elution buffer as blank to quantify the DNA.
 Measured 1.5µl of sample.

 Sample ID |  Well |Project |  ng/µl | A260/280 | A260/230| gDNA Plate|
 ---|---|---| ---|---|---|---|